- Published on

 Choosing the Right Database: QuestDB

 A major challenge you'll face is storage.
-You will need many gigabytes of disk space, even in the hundreds if you plan to store raw trades for many symbols across multiple exchanges spanning several months.
-With QuestDB, you can mitigate this by configuring Time-To-Live (TTL) on database tables to automatically purge data older than your specified retention period (e.g., 30 days).
+Each symbol can have tens of thousands of trades per day.
+You will need many gigabytes (GB) of disk space to store them, maybe even hundreds if you plan on ingesting trades from 100+ symbols, across multiple exchanges, spanning several months.
+With QuestDB, you can mitigate this by configuring Time-To-Live (TTL) on database tables to automatically purge data older than a specific time (e.g., 30 days).
+What I usually do is use a 1 month TTL on my trade tables, and for my Kline table I use a much higher TTL because it consumes negligible disk space.

 Here's an example of how to create a trades table with TTL configuration: